economicalstories/CaL4M/README.md

 1. Poll the Ollama server until ready (up to 30 s).
 2. Send a chat-completion request with a system instruction for terse output.
-3. Replace literal `
-` with Excel line breaks.
+3. Replace literal \n with Excel line breaks.
 4. Sanitize leading characters to prevent formula injection.

 ## Further Improvements